tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - A unique ARN for that function version (uniquely identifies)
 - Qualified ARN points at a specific version
 - Unqualified ARN points at the function ($LATEST) - not a specific version

+A function version includes the following information:

+- The function code and all associated dependencies.
+- The Lambda runtime that invokes the function.
+- All of the function settings, including the environment variables.
+- A unique Amazon Resource Name (ARN) to identify the specific version of the function.